ACA Board and Staff

 David E. Gordon founded the Look & Listen Festival, a non-profit series of new music concerts in New York City art galleries and served as President of the League of Composers/ISCM.
 During his tenure as President of the League/ISCM, David launched the Orchestra of the League of Composers, started Residency, Membership, and Commissioning Programs, and quintupled the organizational budget.
 David also has taught on the faculty of New York University and Hofstra University.

-Marilyn Shrude earned degrees from Alverno College and Northwestern University, and has served on the faculty of Bowling Green State University since 1977.
+Marilyn Shrude (Vice-President) earned degrees from Alverno College and Northwestern University, and has served on the faculty of Bowling Green State University since 1977.
 She has been honored with awards from the Guggenheim Foundation, the American Academy of Arts and Letters, among others.
 She was the first woman to receive the Kennedy Center Friedheim Award for Orchestral Music and the Cleveland Arts Prize for Music.

-Michael Slayton (Secretary) is Associate Professor of Music Theory and Composition and Chair of the Composition/Theory Department at the Blair School of Music, Vanderbilt University in Nashville, Tennessee.
+Michael Slayton (President) is Associate Professor of Music Theory and Composition and Chair of the Composition/Theory Department at the Blair School of Music, Vanderbilt University in Nashville, Tennessee.
 He was a student of Michael Horvit, Jerome Reed, David Ashley White.
 He is a member of the American Composers Alliance, the College Music Society, the Society of Composers, Inc., the South Central Society for Music Theory, and BMI.

 Edward Smaldone is Professor of Music and Associate Director at the Aaron Copland School of Music, Queens College, City University of New York.
 He was the Director of the School of Music from 2002 – 2016.
 His composition teachers include George Perle, Ralph Shapey, Henry Weinberg and Hugo Weisgall.
 Smaldone is the recipient of many awards including the Goddard Lieberson Fellowship from the American Academy of Arts and Letters.
 In 2016 he was named “Composer of the Year” by the Classical Recording Foundation at a ceremony at National Sawdust.